Gamesright

 Authorized representative: Jan Beuck

-In the event of a disagreement regarding our contract, we will endeavour to resolve it amicably with you.
-Furthermore, we are not obliged to participate in a dispute resolution procedure and do not participate in a dispute resolution procedure before a consumer arbitration board.
+In the event of a dispute regarding our contract, we will endeavor to resolve it amicably with you.
+Furthermore, we are not obligated to participate in dispute resolution proceedings and do not participate in dispute resolution proceedings before a consumer arbitration board.

 The European Commission provides an online platform for out-of-court dispute resolution.
-You can access the dispute resolution platform via the following link:
+The dispute resolution platform can be accessed via the following link:

 http://ec.europa.eu/consumers/odr/